 Credit Card Debt Versus Summer Travel Plans

-If you have existing credit card debt, are you better off using your travel funds to pay down your credit card balance?
-I asked of friend of mine what she would do and she gave me the wrong answer.
+If you have existing credit card debt, are you not better off using your travel funds to pay down your credit card balance?
+I asked my friend Sharon what she would do.
 She felt that her credit card debt was already so high, that it wouldn’t make a difference if she paid it down.
 She felt like she desperately needed to get away.
 So for her, she would continue to pay off enough of her credit card debt to allow her to spend money on the things she wants to do like travel this summer.
 She

 Retirement Savings Versus Summer Travel Plans